Alpha-VLLM/LLaMA2-Accessory/docs/inference.md

 python demos/single_turn.py \
 --llama_config /path/to/params.json --tokenizer_path /path/to/tokenizer.model \
 --pretrained_path /path/to/finetuned

+# (Optional) Quantization-assistant Inference.
+To run on GPUs with limited VRAM, add the "--quant" flag.
+# For example, less than 7GB of VRAM is required for the 7B model.
+python demos/single_turn.py <--some_flags> --quant
 ```
 Use `--quant` flag to enable 4-bit quantization which performs inference on limited GPU resources.
 Empirically, it allows the 7B model to operate on GPUs with 6GB+ VRAM.